jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     i) Take a screenshot of that single command and a screenshot of the output of the web browser showing both the **stallman.jpg** and the **ms-loves-linux.png** images properly rendering.
 1) Assume your PWD is your Home directory: In a series of commands, ```cd``` to Documents, then create a directory named ```packer-scripts```.
 Under this directory create 5 sub-directories, ```ubuntu16-04```, ```ubuntu18-04```, ```fedora28```, ```centos7```, ```OmniOS```.
     i) With your PWD as ```~/Documents/packer-scripts```, execute the command that will give a long listing of the contents of the directory.
 Take a screenshot of this command as well as the output.
+1) the the `git` command and clone your own repository to your Linux system.
+In the folder created for this class, issue the commands to create directories for each chapter of the book starting from 01 and upto 15.
+For example: **chapter-01, chapter02**.
+Then issue the command to create a file named `Readme.md` in each directory (**Note:** if you already have a folder for a particular chapter and a Readme.md created for previous assignments then you can skip created that entry).
+1) Using the `man ssh` command, find the command line option that will display verbose version information about ssh.
+    i) take a screenshot of the `ssh` command and option displaying verbose version information.
+1) Use the man command for the `cp` command to find how to do a recursive, verbose, and interactive `cp` command.
+    i) Issue the stated command above to copy the directory `~/Documents/Linux-text-book-part-1/Appendix-D/` to `~/Documents/` and take a screenshot of the command and output.
+1) Use the command to rename the folder `~/Documents/Appendix-D` to `~/Documents/Appendix-E`.
+    i) Take a screenshot of the command and its output
+1)

 #### Footnotes